Kitware/SlideAtlas-Server/docs/admin-rights.rst

 --------------------------------------------------------------------
 Assuming only one (or two) users are going to upload images.

-Create a username-database pair
+Database specific username, database pairs are created.
+Database admin can create / list revoke them.

-`Link Reference <http://www.laurentluce.com/posts/python-and-cryptography-with-pycrypto/#a_3>`_ for public key encryption
+Reference for cryptographic encryption to secure these is using `public key encryption <http://www.laurentluce.com/posts/python-and-cryptography-with-pycrypto/#a_3>`_

+TODO: Add tests for testing license.

+For operation on each DB